Europa_Lissabon_trams

 View beautiful tiles in the Museu Nacional do Azulejo

 In the east of Lisbon, you'll find the Museu Nacional do Azulejo, housed in a former church.
 Here you can admire an impressive collection of Portuguese tiles (azulejos).
-Note: many museums in Portugal, including this one, are closed on Mondays.
+Note: Many museums in Portugal, including this one, are closed on Mondays.
+Note: Many museums in Portugal, including this one, are closed on Mondays.
+Furthermore, the Museu Nacional do Azulejo is currently undergoing renovations; its expected reopening is scheduled for June 2026.

 Eating and drinking in Lisbon

 Lisbon has many great restaurants and places to enjoy a drink.
-Here are a few of my tips:
+Here are some of my favorites:

 Algemene tip